manami-project/anime-offline-database/.github/CONTRIBUTING.md

 ## Can you please change the structure of the file?
 No. The file has the structure that it needs to have for the purpose it has been built for.

-## There are duplicates in the data set.
+## There are duplicates in the dataset.
 If the entry of one meta data provider is not merged with an entry of a different meta data provider, although they are practically the same entry, then this is **not a duplicate**.
 They are simply not merged together.
 This can happen and it is intentional.
-Since this data set is created automatically two entries should rather not be merged than falsely merged together.
+Since this dataset is created automatically two entries should rather not be merged than falsely merged together.
-If you query this data set based on titles/synonyms it might seem that there are duplicates.
+If you query this dataset based on titles/synonyms it might seem that there are duplicates.
 However the intended usage is to query by the url of the meta data provider.
 This way you will always retrieve the entry that you want.
 Entries being merged together is just a nice to have.

-A duplicate by defintion of this data set is an entry which contains multiple links of the same meta data provider in `sources`.
+A duplicate by defintion of this dataset is an entry which contains multiple links of the same meta data provider in `sources`.

 ## Why are there no IDs?
 There are.
 The entries under `sources` are the IDs.
 Each one of the array's URLs is a key for that specific entry.

-## Is this data set created automatically or manually?
+## Is this dataset created automatically or manually?
 It is created automatically and reviewed in a half-automated process.

-## Do you plan to open source the code which creates this data set?
+## Do you plan to open source the code which creates this dataset?
 Yes.
 However there is still work todo before I can/want to open source it and that doesn't have any priority right now.

 ## How do you split entries?